Best Ultralight Down Jacket for Backpacking & Thru Hiking 2026

 Source: Manufacturers

-Most thru-hikers only wear a down jacket at night or first thing in the morning until the body has warmed up.
-Hiking in a down jacket is not common unless the weather turns cold and nasty.
+Most thru‑hikers only wear a down jacket at night or first thing in the morning until the body warms up.
+Hiking in a down jacket is not common unless the weather turns cold and nasty, so you want something that is light, packable, and warm enough for typical three‑season nights.

-If hiking on wet thru-hikes such as the Appalachian Trail or Te Araroa Trail the Zpacks Goose Down Jacket, The North Face Summit Breithorn Hoodie and the Macpac Icefall are the stand out choices.
+If you are hiking wet trails such as the Appalachian Trail or Te Araroa, jackets with better weather resistance like the Zpacks Goose Down Jacket, The North Face Summit Breithorn Hoodie, Macpac Icefall, and Outdoor Research Helium Down Hoodie are worth a close look.

 Testing the best backpacking down jackets for this review